Ajay Pittman: 2024 campaign and campaign finance violations

 In 2024, Pittman ran for reelection and faced a primary challenge from Brittane Grant.
 In late May the Oklahoma Ethics Commission released a settlement agreement between Pittman and the commission that fined her $17,141 and ordered her to repay $17,858.22 to her campaign for improperly drawing funds from her campaign and inaccurate reporting of contributions.
 Pittman said the agreement was "regarding a clerical error."
 In June, she filed a lawsuit seeking to remove Grant from the ballot for a 2016 guilty plea for a deferred sentence.
 Pittman won the primary election.

 On October 16, 2025, the Oklahoma Ethics Commission filed a civil suit against Pittman alleging fraud on the same day Oklahoma Attorney General Gentner Drummond's office executed a search warrant on her legislative office and her mother Anastasia Pittman's home.
 The commission's suit alleged Pittman submitted a letter during their investigation she claimed was from her building manager, but was actually written by her mother.
 The suit also alleged that Pittman submitted a fake $2,500 cashier's check to make a donation from the Osage Nation appear as if she was paying part of her campaign finance fine.
 Speaker of the Oklahoma House Kyle Hilbert removed her from the state's tribal relations committee due to the allegations.
 A week later she was suspended from the rest of her committee assignments and the House Democratic Caucus.

 On October 28, 2025, a returned search warrant confirmed Oklahoma Attorney General Drummond's office had launched a criminal investigation into Pittman for embezzlement, fraud, and violations of the Oklahoma Computer Crimes Act.
+On January 28, 2026, she resigned her legislative office, entered a settlement agreement with the Oklahoma Ethics Commission, and plead guilty to conspiring to commit a felony, forgery in the second degree, and violating the Oklahoma Computer Crimes Act.
+She received a seven year deferred sentence.